Memory Game

-Memory Game (sometimes referred to as Joe Garagiola's Memory Game) was an American television game show that aired on NBC.
-The series – hosted by Joe Garagiola – ran from February 15 to July 30, 1971.
+Memory Game (sometimes referred to as Joe Garagiola's Memory Game) is an American television game show hosted by Joe Garagiola that aired on NBC from February 15 to July 30, 1971.
 The show's creator and packager was Merv Griffin, and its announcer was Johnny Olson (his only announcing job for Merv Griffin Productions).

 Gameplay

-Five contestants, all women and one of them a returning champion (or designate), competed and were spotted $50 at the start of the game.
-Before each round, they were each given a booklet containing the questions and answers to be used in that round.
-The time they had to study the material varied per round.
-Once the study time period elapsed, the show's assistants collected the booklets and Garagiola began asking questions at random from the booklet.
+Five contestants, all women and one of them a returning champion (or designate), compete and are spotted $50 at the start of the game.
+Before each round, they are each given a booklet containing the questions and answers to be used in that round.
+The time they have to study the material vary per round.
+Once the study time period elapses, the show's assistants collect the booklets and Garagiola begins asking questions at random from the booklet.

-The champion – who was seated in the number 1 position – could elect to answer or call out an opponent's number (2 through 5).
-That player could answer or call any of her opponents to answer, and so on until a "time's up" buzzer sounded.
-At that time, the active player at that moment had to answer.
-A correct answer was worth $5, a wrong answer lost that amount.
-Play continued in this fashion until all the questions were exhausted.
+The champion – who is seated in the number 1 position – can elect to answer or call out an opponent's number (2 through 5).
+That player can answer or call any of her opponents to answer, and so on until a "time's up" buzzer sounds.
+At that time, the active player at that moment has to answer.
+A correct answer is worth $5, a wrong answer loses that amount.
+Play continues in this fashion until all the questions are exhausted.

-Subsequent rounds were played with increased stakes ($10 in Round 2, $20 in Round 3 and all future rounds).
-The winner at the end of the show won a $1,000 bonus and returned the next day to meet new challengers.
-If a contestant stayed on for three days, she retired undefeated and won a new car.
+Subsequent rounds are played with increased stakes ($10 in Round 2, $20 in Round 3 and all future rounds).
+The winner at the end of the show wins a $1,000 bonus and returns the next day to meet new challengers.
+If a contestant stays on for three days, she retires undefeated and wins a new car.